isomerpages/moe-nationaljc/_experience/Character/Student Management & Discipline.md

 Junior High students are to report to lesson venues by 7.40 a.m.
 Senior High students with 7.40 a.m. lessons are to report to lesson venues by 7.40 a.m.
 All students are to be at morning assembly by 8.45 a.m.
-Students who fail to do so will be deemed as late.
+Students who fail to do so will be <u>deemed as late</u>.

-Thursdays
+<u>Thursdays</u>

 The school gates will close at 8.40 a.m.
 Students are to be at morning assembly by 8.45 a.m.
-Students who fail to do so will be deemed as late.
+Students who fail to do so will be <u>deemed as late</u>.

-**1.2 Assembly and Flag Raising Ceremony**
+<b>1.2 Assembly and Flag Raising Ceremony</b>

-All students must attend Morning Assembly and Flag-Raising Ceremony, and observe the ceremony with dignity and respect.
-Students who are Singapore citizens must sing the National Anthem and take the Pledge.
-Students will take the Pledge with the right fist placed over the heart.
+All students must attend Morning Assembly and Flag-Raising Ceremony, and observe the ceremony with dignity and respect. <b>Students who are Singapore citizens must sing the National Anthem and take the Pledge.
+Students will take the Pledge with the right fist placed over the heart</b>.
 Non-Singapore citizens should stand still to show respect to the host country during the Flag-Raising and Pledge Taking Ceremony.

-**1.3 Absenteeism**
+<b>1.3 Absenteeism</b>

-Absence from school without a valid reason and leaving school during school hours or before 12 p.m. without permission from the Principal or teachers will be considered an act of truancy.
+Absence from school without a valid reason and leaving school during school hours or before 12 p.m. without permission from the Principal or teachers will be considered an <u>act of truancy</u>.

 Students who are absent from school should notify their Personal Mentor before assembly.

-Students must submit their medical certificate or parent’s letter (maximum of five per semester) the moment they return to school.
+Students must submit their <b>medical certificate or parent’s letter (maximum of five per semester)</b> the moment they return to school.

 Only a valid medical certificate issued by a registered medical practitioner will be accepted.
 A valid COVID- 19 positive test result will also be accepted, subject to prevailing national guidelines.

 TCM certificates are acceptable only if the TCM practitioner is registered under the Ministry of Health.
 However, please note that TCM certificates will not be accepted for tests/examinations.
-Students who are absent from tests and examinations without valid/approved medical certificates will be given zero marks for the papers that they have missed.
+Students who are absent from tests and examinations without valid/approved medical certificates will be given <u>zero marks</u> for the papers that they have missed.

-Students who wish to request for leave during the school term (e.g. urgent family matters) are required to submit a parent’s letter via email addressed to the Principal (njc@moe.edu.sg), Personal Mentor and Year Head together with relevant supporting documents.
+Students who wish to request for leave during the school term (e.g. urgent family matters) are required to submit <b> parent’s letter via email addressed to the Principal (njc@moe.edu.sg), Personal Mentor and Year Head</b> together with relevant supporting documents.
 All requests are subject to approval by the Principal.

-**1.4 Early excuse during school hours**
+<b>1.4 Early excuse during school hours</b>

-Online Blue Form System
+<u>Online Blue Form System</u>